salieri11/concord-bft/Readme.md

 [Solidity compiler] Install solidity compiler (`solc`) with version >= 0.4.20 for `ubuntu` solidity compiler can be installed using `sudo apt-get install solc`

+[CockroachDB] Install cockroachDB on the same machine as helen.
+A simple configuration guide for CockroachDB is provided in `cockroachdb_setup.md`.

 ### macOS Setup

 Install Java from the link above in the prerequisites, but maven can